 Due to our remote location and lack of road access the residents of Knoydart are very aware of transportation costs and our carbon footprint.
 The Bunkhouse limits its own transport carbon footprint and helps reduce traffic by offering a limited service to collect luggage for guests.
-Arrangements can be made by those arriving/departing on the 11am and 3pm boats Monday to Friday subject to the availability of an appropriate vehicle and staff.
-We make use of the Foundation's electric quad bike and trailer whenever possible.
-There is an additional charge for luggage collection.
+Arrangements can be made subject to the availability of an appropriate vehicle and staff.
+Please note there is an additional charge for luggage collection.

 Knoydart is not connected to the national electricity grid so we run and maintain our own hydro system.
 The power is generated by the turbine at the bottom of the steep pipeline in Glen Dubh Lochan fed by Loch Broamisaig above and is transported over and below ground to the south eastern area of Knoydart, home to the majority of the population.
 We are metered and billed for the power and this provides an income for Knoydart Renewables, the Foundation's other trading subsidiary.
 The Bunkhouse is very proud to be running on clean, green power!
 Important note: we have no street lights and it can get VERY dark on moonless nights, so remember your torch.